 Oseltamivir is available in capsules with three dosage options (30, 45, and 75 mg), powder for oral suspension, and in intravenous form (predominately for clinical trials).
 Both 75 mg capsules and powder formulation have been shown to be bioequivalent dosage forms and can be stockpiled for use in a pandemic situation.

 The capsules can be used for both treatment and prophylaxis in adolescent and adult patients.
 The powder formulation is primarily intended to enable children to receive the drug, but may also be used by adults who are unable to swallow capsules.
 Oseltamivir capsules have a shelf life of 5 years, powder formulation 24 months, and reconstituted solution 10 days (if stored at 2 to 8 °C).

-Nevertheless, it must be noted that this strategy depends upon sufficient pharmacy infrastructure to cope with large scale reconstitution in the event of pandemic.
+Nevertheless, it must be noted that this strategy depends upon sufficient pharmacy infrastructure to cope with large-scale reconstitution in the event of a pandemic.
 Furthermore, oseltamivir has a bitter taste, thus there is also a need for masking flavor (especially when giving the drug to young children).